mausimus/ShaderBeam/README.md

 button in ShaderBeam to estimate maximum shading rate of your GPU.

 You do not need to connect a display to the secondary GPU, keep everything plugged into your primary GPU.
-In ShaderBeam, simply change Render GPU to your iGPU or secondary dGPU.
+In ShaderBeam, simply change Shader GPU to your iGPU or secondary dGPU.

 ### Usage Guide